Capilano Suspension Bridge Park

 5 Star Rating We visited during the Love Lights at 7pm.
 It wasn't super crowded.
 We took our time so that the main crowd could make their way through and we enjoy it with less people.
 I highly recommend visiting late.
 It was great enjoying the lights in peace.
 The lines moved quickly and the brownie hot chocolate was delicious!

-Alicia Upton - 2 weeks ago
+Alicia Upton - a month ago

 Show More